ReVanced/revanced-documentation/docs/revanced-resources/troubleshooting.md

 This is a collection of common errors and fixes.

-## 4 YouTube Audio track menu is missing

-Change: `Settings > ReVanced > Miscellaneous > Spoof video streams > Client` to either `Android No SDK` or `iPadOS`

-If the audio track menu is still not available or playback buffers at 1 minute, then currently there is no solution.

-## 5 Videos play with auto-dubbed audio translations

-Repatch YouTube if your settings about screen does not show patches version 5.45.0 or higher.

-Then enable `Settings > ReVanced > Video > Force original audio language`.

-You may also need to change to a spoof client that supports multiple audio tracks (see item 4 above).

-If the audio is still auto-dubbed and "Stats for nerds" always shows `Android Studio`, then the original audio cannot be forced and currently there is no solution.

-## 7 Stable volume is not available

-Stable volume is not available when using most Spoof video streams.

-## 8 Childrens/music videos do not play and an error is shown

-A YouTube account is required to play most childrens videos.
-Ensure you are logged into a YouTube account and incognito mode is not enabled.

 ## 15 App shows "No internet connection"

 This issue can happen after making changes to your Google account.
 Re-login into microG GmsCore, or uninstall then reinstall microG.